ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-gcs-ft.md

 * **`RAY_REDIS_ADDRESS`** environment variable in head's Pod:
 Ray reads the `RAY_REDIS_ADDRESS` environment variable to establish a connection with the Redis server.
-In the [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), it uses the `redis` Kubernetes ClusterIP service name as the connection point to the Redis server.
+In the [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), the RayCluster custom resource uses the `redis` Kubernetes ClusterIP service name as the connection point to the Redis server.
 The ClusterIP service is also created by the YAML file.
     ```yaml
     template:
       spec: